-There are, as it turns out, at least six different ways I’ve found to zoom into or out of your image.
+There are, as it turns out, at least eight different ways I’ve found to zoom into or out of your image.

 1. The Slider at the bottom of the main window.

 This might just be the most obvious, because it’s always there on your screen.
 Look towards the bottom left corner of the window your image is in.
-That rectangle that’s cut in half diagonally will zoom in and out as you slide the
+That rectangle that’s cut in half diagonally will zoom your image in and out as you slide back and forth.

 2. The Magnifying Glasses Next to That Slider